daira/pluto-eris/README.md

   [Elligator Squared](https://ifca.ai/pub/fc14/paper_25.pdf), but not using Elligator 2);
 * Pluto is pairing-friendly and therefore cannot satisfy the embedding degree criterion.

-To check the estimated cost of a SexTNFS attack against the Pluto curve, you will need the (experimental) software supporting the paper [[GS2019]] by Aurore Guillevic and Shashank Singh:
+To check the estimated cost of a STNFS attack against the Pluto curve, you will need the (experimental) software supporting the paper [[GS2019]] by Aurore Guillevic and Shashank Singh:

 * run ``git clone https://gitlab.inria.fr/tnfs-alpha/alpha.git`` (the resulting checkout must be in the ``alpha`` subdirectory of this repo).
-* run ``./check_tnfs.sh``.
+* run ``./check_stnfs.sh``.

-The paper refers to SexTNFS as TNFS, but the special form of the prime p and the presence of endomorphisms for BN curves is taken into account.
+The special form of the prime p and the presence of endomorphisms for BN curves is taken into account.

 Note that this script requires a version of Sage that uses Python 3 (unlike the other Sage scripts in this repo that can work with versions of Sage using either Python 2 or 3).
 It takes several hours to run, and the output is quite verbose.
-The estimated security level against SexTNFS is given by the minimum of the "total time" outputs.
+The estimated security level against STNFS is given by the minimum of the "total time" outputs.

 [GS2019]: https://eprint.iacr.org/2019/885